-Notes to the Condensed Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) (Unaudited) For the three months ended March 31, 2016 and 2015
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) (Unaudited)

 7. Key sources of estimation uncertainty:

 The preparation of the consolidated financial statements requires management to make estimates and assumptions of the effect of uncertain future events on the carrying amounts of the Company's assets and liabilities at the end of the reporting period.
 Actual results may differ from those estimates as the estimation process is inherently uncertain.
 Differences between the actual results and present estimates and assumptions have the potential to materially affect the Company's consolidated financial statements.
 Estimates are reviewed on an ongoing basis and are based on historical experience and other facts and circumstances.
 Revisions to estimates and the resulting effect on the carrying amounts of the Company's assets and liabilities are accounted for prospectively.